 From the cab, a boom extends outwards at an angle.
 It will be doing most of the heavy lifting.
 This boom is often supported by a jib, a latticework running alongside the boom to add strength to the structure.
 Most booms use hydraulics to power a telescoping arm that can move back and forth at will.
 Thanks to this combination of controls and movement vectors, a crane has the capability to pick up and move objects at a wide variety of positions and elevations.

-- Types of Mobile Cranes Typically Available
+Types of Mobile Crane Trucks Typically Available

 Telescopic cranes are the most common type of crane seen at a job site and are what you likely think of when you hear the word “crane.”
 They come in a range of sizes, move about on standard-sized truck wheels, and use an arm that “telescopes” outwards to extend itself.
 The body of the crane often resembles a forklift truck.
 This means they can go almost anywhere under their own power, and – depending on local conditions – may not even require a flatbed truck for transportation.